int128/kubelogin/docs/usage.md

       --oidc-extra-scope strings                        Scopes to request to the provider --oidc-use-pkce                                   Force PKCE usage
       --oidc-use-access-token                           Instead of using the id_token, use the access_token to authenticate to Kubernetes
-      --token-cache-dir string                          Path to a directory for token cache (default "~/.kube/cache/oidc-login")
+      --force-refresh                                   If set, refresh the ID token regardless of its expiration time --token-cache-dir string                          Path to a directory of the token cache (default "~/.kube/cache/oidc-login")
+      --token-cache-storage string                      Storage for the token cache.
+One of (auto|keyring|disk) (default "auto")
-      --force-refresh                                   If set, refresh the ID token regardless of its expiration time --certificate-authority stringArray               Path to a cert file for the certificate authority --certificate-authority-data stringArray          Base64 encoded cert for the certificate authority --insecure-skip-tls-verify                        If set, the server's certificate will not be checked for validity.
+      --certificate-authority stringArray               Path to a cert file for the certificate authority --certificate-authority-data stringArray          Base64 encoded cert for the certificate authority --insecure-skip-tls-verify                        If set, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure